Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Supplementary Materials

-where $x_l,x_r$ are the bin value of the left and right peaks, respectively; $w_l,w_r$ are the FWHP of the left and right peaks, respectively. \end{itemize} Following that, bursts were identified in each temporal sequence, provided that it contained a minimum of three spikes with inter-spike intervals $ISI^{(i,j)} \leq ISI_{th}$, where $i,j$ are the burst and channel indices, respectively.
+where $x_l,x_r$ are the bin value of the left and right peaks, respectively; $w_l,w_r$ are the FWHP of the left and right peaks, respectively- all expressed in $\log_{10}(ms)$ units. \end{itemize} Following that, bursts were identified in each temporal sequence, provided that it contained a minimum of three spikes with inter-spike intervals $ISI^{(i,j)} \leq ISI_{th}$, where $i,j$ are the burst and channel indices, respectively.
 Consequently, bursts starting time $t_B^{i,j}$ were registered.

-In the subsequent phase, we examined instances where bursting activity spread across the culture, indicating periods when bursts were detected on multiple channels within a specific time frame - also known as \textit{Network Bursts} (NBs) [].
-NB was identified if burst occurred on at least two distinct channels $j$ and $k$ with respective starting times, $t_{B}^j$ and $t_{B}^k$, were separated by a time interval no greater than $\langle L_B \rangle /2$, where $\langle L_B \rangle$ is the average length of a burst.
-Consequently, NB starting times $t_{NB}^{j}$ were registered.
+In the subsequent phase, we examined instances where bursting activity spread across the culture, indicating periods when bursts were detected on multiple channels within a specific time frame - also known as \textit{Network Bursts} (NBs) \cite{pasquale2010self,van2004longterm,chiappalone2005burst}.
+NB was identified if bursts occurred on at least two distinct channels $j$ and $k$ with respective starting times, $t_{B}^j$ and $t_{B}^k$, were separated by a time interval no greater than $\langle L_B \rangle /2$, where $\langle L_B \rangle$ is the average length of a burst.
+Consequently, NB starting times $t_{NB}^{j}$ were registered, followed by the procedure described in Sec. \ref{sec: Training}.